KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 #### Day 6: Homework

-- Complete a project proposal in Google Colab similar to [Example Proposal](https://colab.research.google.com/drive/1ebBqtQYsWs-wBeH-OKWxXx4XlG_T8UAj?usp=sharing)
+- Be sure to read the proposal and project requirements in [Details of the final project](project.md).
+Then complete a project proposal in Google Colab similar to [Example Proposal](https://colab.research.google.com/drive/1ebBqtQYsWs-wBeH-OKWxXx4XlG_T8UAj?usp=sharing)
 - Finish reading Chapter 4 in Elements of AI

 ## Day 5: June 11, 2025, 10:30-12:30, Room H505 on the main campus